David Nicoll (anarchist): Later life

 Nicoll became more socially isolated.
 From 1894 until 1897 he edited the Anarchist newspaper while living in Sheffield.
 He also began intermittently self-publishing a paper under the name Commonweal from 1896 to 1901.

 In 1897 Nicoll authored and self-published the pamphlet The Greenwich Mystery: Letters from the Dead about the death of Martial Bourdin, in which he accused Samuels of being a police spy.
-The pamphlet is believed to have heavily influenced Joseph Conrad's novel The Secret Agent and Olivia Rossetti Agresti fictionalised memoir A Girl Among the Anarchists (written under the pen name Isabel Meredith).
+The pamphlet is believed to have heavily influenced Joseph Conrad's novel The Secret Agent and Olivia Rossetti Agresti's fictionalised memoir A Girl Among the Anarchists (written under the pen name Isabel Meredith).

-Nicoll spent the rest of life in poverty, suffering poor mental health, working as a street vendor and selling pamphlets.
+Nicoll spent the rest of his life in poverty, suffering poor mental health, working as a street vendor and selling pamphlets.
 He died on 2 March 1919 in St Pancras Hospital, London, and was buried in an unmarked grave in St Pancras and Islington Cemetery.